labex-labs/open-source-labs/python/python-mastery/lab-ex3-6-redefining-special-methods/en/step3.md

         sys.stdout = self.stdout
 ```

-Let's understand what this context manager does:
+Let's break down what this context manager does:

-1. `__init__`: Stores the file object we want to redirect output to
+1. `__init__`: This is the initialization method.
+When we create an instance of the `redirect_stdout` class, we pass in a file object.
+This method stores that file object in the instance variable `self.out_file`.
+So, it remembers where we want to redirect the output to.
 2. `__enter__`:
-   - Saves the current `sys.stdout`
-   - Replaces `sys.stdout` with our file
-   - Returns the file object
+   - First, it saves the current `sys.stdout`.
+This is important because we need to restore it later.
+   - Then, it replaces the current `sys.stdout` with our file object.
+From this point on, any output that would normally go to the console will go to the file instead.
+   - Finally, it returns the file object.
+This is useful because we might want to use the file object inside the `with` block.
 3. `__exit__`:
-   - Restores the original `sys.stdout`
-   - Takes three parameters (exception type, value, and traceback) that are needed for the context manager protocol
+   - This method restores the original `sys.stdout`.
+So, after the `with` block is finished, the output will go back to the console as normal.
+   - It takes three parameters: exception type (`ty`), exception value (`val`), and traceback (`tb`).
+These parameters are required by the context manager protocol.
+They are used to handle any exceptions that might occur inside the `with` block.

-Now, let's test this context manager to redirect the table output to a file:
+Now, let's test our context manager.
+We'll use it to redirect the output of a table to a file.
+First, start the Python interpreter:

 ```bash
 python3
 ```

+Then, run the following Python code in the interpreter:

 ```python
 >>> import stock, reader, tableformat